EaBro/TheImperialGod/README.md

 **1. NightZan999:**
 The main developer of TheImperialGod, not only coded all the cogs and the code himself, but also hosted the bot and did more. <br>
 **2. Dragonizedpizza:**
 The second most important developer, not only helped TheImperialGod's earlier version in advanced moderation but even got the bot hosted and told me how it got hosted.
-Big thanks to him
+Big thanks to him <br>
-**3. Superzackx:**<br>
+**3. Superzackx:**
 From helping NightZan999 with the website and making the full backend for the website and basically helping the full crew but also giving suggestion on the bot.
-Which are now implemented.
+Which are now implemented. <br>
-**4. Makiyu-py:**<br>
+**4. Makiyu-py:**
 he helped in 2 commands...

 **Consider following most of these creators of the bot if you enjoy the public bot or the code which it relies on.
 Huge thanks if you do follow them**